captbaritone/webamp/docs/usage.md

 ## Examples

-If you would like to look as some examples check out the [examples directory](../examples/) were you will find:
+If you would like to look at some examples check out the [examples directory](../examples/) where you will find:

 - [Minimal](../examples/minimal/) - An example that just uses a `<script>` tag that points to a CDN.
 No install required.
-- [Webpack](../examples/webpack/) - An example that installs Webamp via NPM, and bundles it into an applicaiton using Webpack.
+- [Webpack](../examples/webpack/) - An example that installs Webamp via NPM, and bundles it into an application using Webpack.

 Each example has a README which explains it in more detail.